benjamindkilleen/artifice/log.md

   to fill up the shuffle buffer.
 Is this worth it?
 * Could detect when the annotator is done, and then just call fit up till epochs?
 That would be good.

+## July 12, 2019: Experimenting with Caching
+* Seeing how long each epoch takes with caching enabled.